Reintroduction of the Gray Wolf: Pros and Cons

-In 1872, the first national park, Yellowstone National Park, was established to preserve the natural wilderness and wildlife in this spectacular part of America.
-However, as early as 1884, an official eradication of large predatory species was put into effect by the State of Montana.
-It was decided that wolves and other predators, including mountain lions, bears, and coyotes, were killing too many of the game animals such as elk, buffalo and pronghorn.
+In 1872, the first national park, Yellowstone National Park, was established to preserve the natural environment and wildlife in this spectacular part of America.
+However, as early as 1884 an official eradication of large predatory species was put into effect by the state of Montana.
+It was decided that wolves and other predators including mountain lions, bears, and coyotes were killing too many of the game animals such as elk, buffalo, and pronghorn.
 The state offered $1 per wolf killed.

 Humans Creating the Need for "Wildlife Management"

-By 1935, biologists were already reporting an imbalance in the ecosystem.
-Overpopulation of grazing animals was causing a significant decline in the new growth of native plants and trees.
-This, in turn, was causing erosion and a population reduction in birds, beavers and other such species dependant on trees and plants for food and habitat.
+By 1935 biologists were already reporting an imbalance in the ecosystem.
+Overpopulation of grazing animals caused a significant decline in the new growth of native plants and trees.
+This in turn was causing erosion and a population reduction in birds, beavers and other such species dependent on trees and plants for food and habitat.
 Federal and State funds were used to regulate the number of elk, deer, and bison by shooting or trapping them.
 At one time, the Paradise Valley (just North of Yellowstone National Park) held one herd of elk with over 35,000 individuals.